t34Virus/Express-Newsfeed/README.md

 Your app should be stored in subdirectory `/app`.
 The layout of the app must match the layouts included in `/layouts`.
 Match the layout as close as you can, using free and open fonts and graphics.

+---

+### Layouts

+hard because listing and detail pages are so different.
+does not have tablet layout
+uses a background image and font that are not included, you will have to find something similar (subtlepatterns.com)